Fundamental Limits of Membership Inference Attacks on Machine Learning Models: Differential Privacy and MIS

 The findings presented in this article open gates to the theoretical understanding of MIAs, and partially confirm some of empirically observed facts.
 Specifically, we confirmed that overfitting indeed induces the possibility of highly successful attacks.
 We further revealed a sufficient condition on the size of the training dataset to ensure control on the security of the learning procedure, when dealing with discrete data distributions or functionals of empirical means.
 We established that the rates of convergence consistently follow an order of $n^{-1/2}$.
 The constants established in the rates of convergence scale with the number of discrete data points and the dimension of the parameters in the case of functionals of empirical means.
-Interestingly, for discrete data, the diversity measure $C_K(P)$ highlights the use of data quantization to ensure privacy by design.\\ Additionally, the results presented in the article have built first steps towards other studies.
-Though it is challenging in general, the proof of Theorem \ref{thm:dnu} suggests that estimating $\dnu$ amounts down to training a binary classifier $1_{B^*}$ where $B^*$ is the set reaching the maximum in the definition.
-Consequently, we have exploited these results in a follow-up work \citep{aubinais2025membership} where we delve into the relation between quantization and $\dnu$.
-In this follow-up work, we exhibit asymptotic results for $\dnu$ and propose a methodology to estimate it without requiring the training of the classifier $1_{B^*}$.
+Interestingly, for discrete data, the diversity measure $C_K(P)$ highlights the use of data quantization to ensure privacy by design.\\

+The security measure $\mis$ can be estimated by approximating the optimal accuracy-maximizing attack with a binary classifier (e.g., a feed-forward neural network) and evaluating its classification accuracy.
+The optimal attack is theoretically known and is given by $\phi^*(\theta,\rz) = 1_{(\theta,\rz)\in B^*}$, where $B^*$ denotes the set reaching the maximum in the definition.
+However, determining this set explicitly depends on the densities of the joint and product distributions between $\hat{\theta}_n$ and $\rz_1$.
+Direct evaluation of these densities is computationally demanding, highlighting the necessity of practical estimation approaches.
+We therefore believe that a thorough investigation into the estimation of $\mis$ constitutes a substantial research effort that requires a dedicated full-length study.

 In Section \ref{main_res_disc}, our work is currently limited to the discrete data (e.g., tabular datasets) and empirical mean based learning procedures.
 We intend to extend further our research to the complete study of maximum likelihood estimation, empirical loss minimization and Stochastic Gradient Descent.
 Moreover, we studied the worst possible learning procedure by taking the supremum over all learning procedures.
 An interesting question would be to analyze the security of specific sets of learning procedures.
 We leave this to further works.